amazon-archives/dynamoDB-data-replication-to-aurora/README.md

 # ddbStreamsToAurora
-Source code which enables Data Replication from DynamoDB to Amazon Aurora.This source code is to be used as a reference for a AWS Blog post which shows you how you could implement data replication from dynamodb to Amazon Aurora.
+Source code which enables Data Replication from DynamoDB to Amazon Aurora.This source code is to be used as a reference for an AWS Database <a href="https://aws.amazon.com/blogs/database/how-to-stream-data-from-amazon-dynamodb-to-amazon-aurora-using-aws-lambda-and-amazon-kinesis-firehose/">Blog post</a> which shows you how you could implement data replication from dynamodb to Amazon Aurora.
 It is not production ready.

 The cleanup_cli.txt file contains all the CLI commands to cleanup resources which were created using CLI commands documented in the blog post.